Bulldozer

-Bulldozers are used heavily in large and small scale construction, road building, minings and quarrying, on farms, in heavy industry factories, and in military applications in both peace and wartime.
+Bulldozers are used heavily in large and small scale construction, road building, mining and quarrying, on farms, in heavy industry factories, and in military applications in both peace and wartime.

 The word "bulldozer" refers only to a motorized unit fitted with a blade designed for pushing.
-The word is sometimes used inaccurately for other heavy equipment such as a front-end loader designed for carrying rather than pushing material.
+The word is sometimes used inaccurately for other heavy equipment such as the generally similar front-end loader designed for carrying material rather than pushing it.
+The term originally referred only to the blade attachment but is now commonly applied to any crawler tractor with a front-mounted blade.

 Description

-Typically, bulldozers are large and powerful tracked heavy equipment.
+Typically, bulldozers are large and powerful tractors with continuous tracked treads.
 The tracks give them excellent traction and mobility through very rough terrain.
 Wide tracks also help distribute the vehicle's weight over a large area (decreasing ground pressure), thus preventing it from sinking in sandy or muddy ground.
 Extra-wide tracks are known as swamp tracks or low ground pressure (lgp) tracks.
 Bulldozers have transmission systems designed to take advantage of the track system and provide excellent tractive force.

 These traits allow bulldozers to excel in road building, construction, mining, forestry, land clearing, infrastructure development, and any other projects requiring highly mobile, powerful, and stable earth-moving equipment.

 A variant is the all-wheel-drive wheeled bulldozer, which generally has four large rubber-tired wheels, hydraulically operated articulated steering, and a hydraulically actuated blade mounted forward of the articulation joint.

 The bulldozer's primary tools are the blade and the ripper: